hstoklosa/jwt-ext/README.md

 String token = tokenService.create(params);
 ```

-In TokenParameters, you can specify:
+In TokenParameters, you can specify the claims of the JWT token, such as:

-- Claims to be put in the JWT token
-- JWT token issuing date
+- issuing date
-- JWT token expiration date
+- expiration date
-- "sub" of the JWT token
+- subject of the token
-- Type of the JWT token
+- type of the token

 All of this is configured via the TokenParameters builder.